Hope Bay incident: The incident

 In 1948, a British research base at Hope Bay was destroyed by fire and subsequently abandoned.
 It was operated by the Falkland Islands Dependencies Survey (FIDS).
 Soon afterwards, a staffed Argentine base was established a few hundred metres away from the abandoned British base.
 In February 1952, the FIDS survey ship, John Biscoe, arrived with equipment and stores to rebuild the fire-damaged base.
 The Argentines warned off the landing party, firing a machine gun over their heads, and the landing party then withdrew back to the John Biscoe, which returned to the Falklands.
-The Governor of the Falkland Islands and its dependencies, Sir Miles Clifford, sent a telegram to the Colonial Office in London, saying: "this presumably constitutes an act of war".
+The Governor of the Falkland Islands, Sir Miles Clifford, sent a telegram to the Colonial Office in London, saying: "this presumably constitutes an act of war".
 Without waiting for a reply, and ignoring existing Foreign Office instructions to the contrary, he boarded the frigate and, with an accompanying detachment of marines, escorted the John Biscoe back to Hope Bay, where they arrived on 4 February.
 The show of strength forced the Argentines to retreat and provided protection while the British base was rebuilt.

 Aftermath

 The Argentine authorities had already issued an apology in the aftermath of the 1 February eviction of British personnel and said the commander at the base had exceeded his authority.
 However, the real reason behind the incident was its likely propaganda value, as part of the Argentinian leader Juan Peron's nationalist Antarctic Dream.
 When the Argentine base was relieved, Peron greeted the members of Esperanza Detachment with a hero's welcome.

-On 7 February, while still on duty at Hope Bay, Burghead Bay ran aground in severe weather.
-This mishap prompted a court martial in November 1952.
-The frigate eventually limped to Stanley with the governor and its passengers on 10 February.
+On 7 February, while at Hope Bay, Burghead Bay ran aground in bad weather, re-floated and departed for Port Stanley, arriving on 11 February.
+This mishap resulted in a court martial in November 1952.